 Support for other frameworks are expected in future release.
-Currently official bindings for Vue and React are being developed, though some components Just Work out of the box in those frameworks.
+Currently official bindings for Vue are being developed, though some components just work out of the box in those frameworks.

 Ionic Framework V4 is a major advance in the underlying technology and capabilities of the project, with a focus on performance, compatibility, and overall extensibility.
 Although V4 still integrates deeply with Angular through the

 By moving to web standards, V4 allows the core of Ionic to rely on the standard component model supported in modern browsers, rather than a framework-specific model.
 This can mean faster load time, better performance, and less overall code.

 To help manage Ionic apps throughout their lifecycle, we also offer a commercial app platform for production apps called Ionic Appflow, which is separate from the open source Framework.

 Ionic Appflow helps developers and teams compile native app builds and deploy live code updates to Ionic apps from a centralized dashboard.
 Optional paid upgrades are available for more advanced capabilities like workflow automation, single sign-on (SSO) and access to connected services and integrations.

 Appflow requires an Ionic Account and comes with a free “Starter” plan for those interested in playing around with some of its features.

 Ionic Framework is actively developed and maintained full-time by a core team, and its ecosystem is guided by an international community of developers and contributors fueling its growth and adoption.
 Developers and companies small and large use Ionic to build and ship amazing apps that run everywhere.

 There are millions of Ionic developers in over 200 countries worldwide.
 Here are some ways to join: